Aquatic-Food-Composition-Database/aquatic_foods_nutrient_database/README.md

 ## Extracting and cleaning FCT data

 These scripts extracted and/or cleaned the FCT data from national and internatioanl databases as needed.
 Databases included here include all FCT databases that were available online in machine-readeable formats (e.g., .csv).
 We intend to continue to build on this set as more databases become available.
-Note that a number of FCTs (data from Bangladesh, Canada, Mozambique, Japan, Argentina, Gambia, United Kingdom, Chile, Malaysia, Italy and Turkey) were previously compiled as part of a previous project (**Chris: what should we cite for the original 'GENuS-FISH' data, the 2016 nature paper??**).
+Note that a number of FCTs (data from Bangladesh, Canada, Mozambique, Japan, Argentina, Gambia, United Kingdom, Chile, Malaysia, Italy and Turkey) were already compiled as part of a previous project (**Chris: what should we cite for the original 'GENuS-FISH' data, the 2016 nature paper??**).
 As such, the scripts and descriptions included in the table below pertain only to the tables added as part of this project.

  - **USDA.scrape.R** - Uses an API to query online USDA database (no data required), and cleans that USDA data for merge with existing AFCD dataset.